 Sweet and sticky Chelsea Buns filled with a mix of spices, raisins, and cranberries.
 Delicious eaten warm fresh out of the oven.

 Hand shaped rolls and buns are fun to make and even better to eat.
-They are perfect for afternoon tea or coffee and are delicious served warm with a tad of butter.
-It is hard to resist going back for more.
+They are perfect for afternoon tea or coffee and are delicious served warm with some butter.
+Sweet buns are irresistible and it is hard to go back for seconds.